 I wanted to share something with you that I often think about.
 It isn't the first time I have witnessed this happen, but for some reason, moments of this night have stuck in my mind.
 It has nothing to do with paranormal activity of course, but more the people that were there seeking that activity.

 I have run my fair share of tours over the years.
 I have spoken before about how becoming an observer has given me a rather interesting perspective on human behaviour during a paranormal investigation.
 One of things that I often observe, is how people interact with each other.
-Last night for example, we had a mixed group.
+This one night for example, we had a mixed group.
 Some were people who had been on our tours before and knew each other.
-Some were used to attending investigation but it was the first time they have come to ours.
+Some were used to attending investigations but it was the first time they have come to ours.
 Then there were people who hadn't done it before, but were open to trying something new and just seeing what happens.

 From the get go, before it was time to start, we were seated in the ballroom at Black Rock House waiting for some ticket holders (that didn't end up showing up).
 We were chatting in general about the paranormal field and Black Rock House etc and asking each other what tours have you done etc. The energy in the room was extremely positive and it was a very warm, welcoming and relaxed atmosphere.
 It didn't matter how much experience someone had, we were all on the same page and on the same level.
 It seemed to be a sign of how the night would go.

 As the night went on, everyone was talking and interacting with one another as if they had known each other for years.
 Everyone was on a first name basis and was respectful and friendly towards one another.
 We had jokes, we had a laugh and it felt like a really positive fun environment.
 This is the kind of environment that my brother and I try to create when we host paranormal investigations.
 It doesn't always turn out this way, but we had the right mix of people and it just went really well.